Carolyn Ainslie, vice president for finance and treasurer

 After-the-Fact Activity Records

-Method of documenting that the distribution of an individual’s salary during a specified period represents a reasonable estimate of the work performed by the employee during that period.
+Records documenting the distribution of an individual’s salary during a specified period that represents a reasonable estimate of the work performed by the employee during that period.

 Payroll or Salary Allocation